 The release of k3s has been met with enthusiasm by the Kubernetes community.
 Find out why k3s has become so popular so quickly and what teams are already doing with k3s one week after its launch.

 Microservices are an alternative to monolithic application architecture that can help businesses adapt to modern deployment environments and increase their development velocity.
 In this article, we'll discuss the differences between these two approaches and the reasons organizations might want to consider microservices.

 More than 20,000 production environments run Rancher, and more than 200 businesses across finance, health care, military, government, retail, manufacturing, and entertainment engage with with Rancher Labs commercially because they recognize that Rancher works better than other solutions.
 Read on to learn why those who use Rancher are passionate about its benefits.

 This article covers Kubernetes security solutions that have an eye toward keeping clusters safe from unauthorized inside access.
 Second in a series of articles on Kubernetes security.
 Read more here.

 Today Rancher Labs is announcing a new open source project, k3s, which is a lightweight, easy to install Kubernetes distribution geared towards resource-constrained environments and low touch operations.

-In this article we talk about Etcd, what it is, how it works, and how Kubernetes is using it internally.
-We then walk through how to use Rancher to deploy an Etcd cluster within Kubernetes.
-By following the steps in this article, you will have a fully functional installation of Etcd.
-Once Etcd is up and running, we will go over some basic Etcd commands and demonstrate Etcd's cluster availability under failure conditions.
+In this tutorial, we walk through using Rancher to deploy a Redis cluster within Kubernetes.
+After following the steps in this article, you will have a fully functional installation of Redis, and you will have tested the cluster's availability under failure conditions.